theotowngarage-com/maker-space-development/electronics-area/presence-monitor/README.md

 Maxim DS18B20 temperature sensor connected to pin D6

 Powered by 2S LiIon battery.
 Battery voltage is dropped to 5V by LDO linear regulator.
-5V is needed to power PIR sensor.
+5V is needed to power PIR, and temperature sensors.
 Voltage is further dropped from 5V to 3.3V to power ESP8266 module.

 # Theory of operation
 ## Sensors